ProbstLab/uBin-helperscripts/README.md

 or set as default using

-$ rvm use 2.1 --default
+$ rvm use 2.3 --default

 The bundler gem can be installed using

-$ rvm gem install bundler -v 1.16
+$ gem install bundler -v 1.16

 The bundler gem then allows the direct installation of the ruby gems (defined in the 'Gemfile') with the requisite versions using the command